-The torch Lady Liberty holds in her right hand represents the light showing the path to liberty.
-As people came into America they would see the torch held high in the sky.
+Lady Liberty’s torch in her right hand represents the light showing the path to liberty.
+As people came into America, they would see the torch held high in the sky.
 The torch’s flame was made of copper.
 In 1986 it was replaced with a 24-carat gold-plated flame.

 Where is the Statue of Liberty Located?

-The statue is located on a small island in New York Harbor called Liberty Island.
-It was used to be called Bedloe’s Island.
+The Statue is located on a small island in New York Harbor called Liberty Island.
+It used to be called Bedloe’s Island.
 In 1956 its name was changed to Liberty Island.

 The Statue of Liberty’s address is Liberty Island, New York, NY 10004.